ensf-614-group11/seng637-a1-group11/seng631-a1-regression_testing_defect_report.md

 ### **Regression Testing:**
 **Regression Test Version:** V1.1
 **Regression Test Outcome:** Bug is fixed in V1.1 but the required "Expected Outcome" is still not fully met.
 The system correctly executes the transaction, withdrawal request successfully completes for the expected amount.
-However, the dollar sign is missing on the GUI for the $60 option.
-The receipt still shows the wrong card number.
-The fix does not meet the expectations of "Expected Outcome" to close this bug.
+However, the receipt still shows the wrong card number.
+The the dollar sign is also missing on the GUI for the $60 option (it was present previously).The fix does not meet the expectations of "Expected Outcome" to close this bug.
 **Steps to Reproduce:**
 1. Turn system on.
 2. Operator adds 10 $20 bills to ATM System.